All concentrators must complete a senior capstone experience. The options for fulfilling the requirement are:

-Those who wish to complete a senior thesis must secure approval from the DS Concentration Advisor and DEVL 1500 (Methods) instructor at the end of the junior year.
+Those who wish to complete a senior thesis must secure approval from the DS Concentration Advisor and submit a signed Thesis Advisor Agreement form in the spring of junior year.
 Approval will be contingent on the project’s viability.
-It is preferable but not required that the student secures a project advisor prior to approval.
+Students are required to secure a primary thesis advisor prior to approval.
 Students who do not receive approval for their senior thesis, or who choose not to complete a senior thesis, must complete a senior capstone seminar senior year.

 Upon completion, all students should upload a copy their capstone projects to ASK as part of their portfolio.
 See instructions.

 The senior thesis can take the form of a written thesis (academic paper), media project, or other project with approval from the DS Director.
 Students must receive approval for their topic, but generally any topic that fits within the general framework of development studies research will be appropriate.
 In developing, researching, and writing the senior thesis students work closely with the DEVL 1500 (Methods) course instructor in the junior year, the DEVL 1980 (Writing) course instructor, primary faculty advisor, and second reader in the senior year.
 The primary faculty advisor must be a regular Brown faculty member, while the second advisor may be a Watson Institute visitor, post-doc fellow, or a faculty member at another university or college.
 The Concentration Advisor will give final approval to students’ advisor choices.